VolkovBos/jobboard_milestone3/README.md

 This website has a MongoDb databases called jobboard_milestone3, within this database I've used 5 tables (or collections).
 I used MongoDb on advise of my mentor and CodeInstitute for this project and for this phase of the development of the website this works fine.
 However I must add; whenever expanding your business processes further in this portal, I would highly recommend taking a new look to your chosen database.
 For example if you want to add more HR and employee processes it is my advice to do this with an relationship based database.

 #### Tables
+The most tables are self explanatory, but I consciously chose to use one table for candidates and users due to the size of the project and the simplicity of the current business processes.
+I allready created a profiles table, this simplifies editing or creating a new user by the admin and prevents a typo but also this anticipates on the possibility of implementing new user profiles.

+#### Tables design
 <details>
 <summary>Vacancies</summary>
 <br>